 In 1996, with generous funding support from the Royal Bank of Canada and Ontario Hydro, the Royal Bank Visiting Chair on Women and Work was established to support research on women and work.

-In March 2013, the Royal Bank of Canada Foundation announced renewed funding of CREWW with a grant of $1 Million over ten years.
-This funding will provide exciting opportunities for research on women and work through: Sprott Topic events; research on five major themes; two annual RBC Women in Management Speaker Series (WMSS) events; and the development of distance education programs to expand participation in the Management Certificate for Women.
-CREWW research projects include:
+In March 2013, the Royal Bank of Canada Foundation announced renewed funding of CREWW with a $1 Million grant over ten years.
+This funding is providing opportunities for research on women and work on five major themes: Gender & Careers, Diversity & Inclusion, Gender & Migration, Gender & Entrepreneurship and Work-life balance.
+New initiatives sponsored by the RBC donation will be announced in 2019.

-In addition to the above initiatives, numerous other research projects and consulting engagements on women and work have been, and continue to be, undertaken by the faculty members associated with CREWW.
+In addition to the above initiatives, many research projects and consulting engagements on women and work have been undertaken by the faculty members affiliated with CREWW.